Campus Improvement Plan

 Lever 1: Strong School Leadership and Planning, Lever 3: Positive School Culture, Lever 5: Effective Instruction

-Strategy 4: Parent transition meetings for incoming Pre-K and Kindergarten students will be held at SWE.
-This will include the two-way dual language orientation and the New Eagle (PK/K) Roundup.
+Strategy 4: Parent transition meetings for incoming Pre-K and Kindergarten students and students moving from 5th grade to 6th grade will be held at SWE.
+This will include the two-way dual language orientation, the New Eagle (PK/K) Roundup and the Middle School Transition Meeting.
 Funds may be needed for early learning materials, snacks or advertisement/promotions.

 Strategy's Expected Result/Impact: Increased interest in SWE's TWDL Choice Program Increased connection between the school and the neighborhood/community